vmware/differential-datalog/doc/tutorial/tutorial.md

 Ad hoc polymorphism allows multiple functions with the same name but different arguments.
 The two `size()` functions above do not introduce any ambiguity, since the compiler is able to infer the correct function to call in each case from the type of the argument.
-Specifically, the compiler uses the number of arguments and the type of the **first** argument to disambiguate the callee.
+Specifically, the compiler uses a combination of the number and types of arguments and the return type to disambiguate between multiple candidates when compiling a function call, and generates an error when sufficient type information to perform the disambiguation cannot be inferred from the context.

 #### Object-oriented function call syntax